 It is best to shave the area a day before your treatment to prevent burns or irritation.
-The skin should be clean and dry to achieve optimal results
+In addition, the skin should be clean and dry to achieve optimal results.

 What special care should be taken between treatments?

-Sun exposure should be avoided to reduce the risk of skin burn and hyperpigmentation.
-Additionally, waxing removes the hair and follicle, therefore hair should not be waxed before laser treatments to ensure there is sufficient hair for the laser to target.
+We advise that you avoid the sun.
+By avoiding the sun, you will reduce the risk of skin burn and hyperpigmentation.
+Dr. Irene Mazzuca MD says waxing removes the hair and follicle.
+Therefore, hair should not be waxed before laser treatments to ensure good hair below the skin for the laser to target.

 How to perform laser hair removal on your legs?

-Step 2: Select a treatment setting - There are up to 5 energy levels to choose from.
-It is recommended to start on a low setting and adjust according to your comfort.
+- Step 2: Select a treatment setting - There are up to 5 energy levels to choose.
+We recommend starting on a low setting and adjusting according to your comfort.

-Step 3: Test a small area - Choose a small area of skin to test.
-Place the tip over the hair follicle and lift after each pulse, moving in an overlapping pattern.
+- Step 3: Test a small area - Place the tip over the hair follicle and lift after each pulse, moving in an overlapping pattern.

 - Step 4: Adjust energy level and begin - Select the most comfortable setting and continue treating the remaining area.
 The sensation may feel like an elastic band snapping on your skin.
-Depending on the area being treated, one session may last between 15 minutes and 30 minutes.
+Depending on the treatment size, one session may last between 15 minutes and 30 minutes.

 Possible adverse effects may include:

-- burns, blisters or a crust may form on the top layer of skin
+- Burns, blisters or a crust may form on the top layer of the skin

 Please seek medical attention immediately if you experience any complications resulting from the treatment.